-Use this guide to make sure that your budgets are ready for the new month/year, and avoid interruption in Requests/Approvals!
+Use this guide to make sure that your budgets are ready for the new month/year, and avoid workflow interruptions.

 In Procurify, once the budget closes, the account code that you set will no longer be available for usage (after the end date).
 This article will show you exactly how you can set future budgets after your current one closes (or extend your budgets to a later date).

 In this article, you will learn how to change your budget through the Manage Budgets feature in the Settings module (non-csv version).

 Just to set the scene: You have a budget that started in November 21st 2017, and end date is January 1st 2018.
 On January 2nd 2018, if you do not have your budget set up for renewal, hence you will not be able to order anything under that account code/department starting from that date.